• Skip to primary navigation

 Cajun Crab Boil

-Cajun Crab Boil is a crowd-pleaser for a large crowd or a date night for two.
+Cajun Crab Boil is a crowd-pleaser and one of the best Dungeness crab recipes for a large crowd, or a date night for two.

-With whole Dungeness crab, Lit'l smokies, corn, and red potatoes - the boil comes together in just 40 minutes!
+This seafood one-pot wonder comes together with whole Dungeness crab, Lit'l smokies, corn, and red potatoes - in just 40 minutes!

 Prevent your screen from going dark